About

 Read here

-In Brazil trans activists rearticulate language and identity, taking the political campaign trail to greater visibility, recognition and a sense of belonging, helping save lives through collective action and knowing disobedience.
+In Brazil, trans activists rearticulate language and identity against government trans necropolitics by creating recognition and a sense of belonging through art and media activism, helping to save lives through collective action and knowing disobedience.

 Satellite Lifelines: Media, Art, Migration and the Crisis of Hospitality in Divided Cities (2020), Theory on Demand #38, Institute of Network Cultures, 312p.